Earthworks (band): End of Earthworks mark 1 (1993)

-Earthworks mark 2 (1997-2008)
+Earthworks mark 2 (1997–2008)

-Foundation (late 1997-early 1998)
+Foundation (late 1997–early 1998)

 Between 1994 and 1997, Bruford returned to his progressive rock career, this time with a revived King Crimson.
-He had however, managed to continue to do jazz-related work with the Buddy Rich Big Band and with his fusion group B.L.U.E (Bruford Levin Upper Extremities) which also featured Tony Levin, Chris Botti and David Torn.
-Most notably, in 1997 Bruford recorded a fully-fledged jazz album with American jazz stars Ralph Towner and Eddie Gómez, called If Summer Had Its Ghosts.
+He had, however, continued to do jazz-related work with the Buddy Rich Big Band and with his fusion group Bruford Levin Upper Extremities (B.L.U.E.), which also featured Tony Levin, Chris Botti and David Torn.
+Most notably, in 1997 Bruford recorded a full-fledged jazz album with American jazz stars Ralph Towner and Eddie Gómez, called If Summer Had Its Ghosts.

 Having retreated from the soured King Crimson situation in late 1997, Bruford met the young Scottish pianist Steve Hamilton, whose musicianship inspired him to launch a new version of Earthworks.
 With Hamilton on board, Bruford recruited double bass player Geoff Gascoigne and former Incognito saxophonist Patrick Clahar (the latter a former acid jazz and funk musician intent on pursuing and developing his jazz roots).
 In comparison to the electro-acoustic experimentation of the original band, the second version of Earthworks was an almost entirely acoustic band with Bruford now having abandoned electronic drums altogether and returned to an acoustic kit (uniquely configured in symmetrical fashion).
 The only electronic instrumentation in the band was the infrequent use of a digital keyboard synthesizer by Hamilton.

-Renewed touring; A Part, and Yet Apart (1998-1999)
+Renewed touring; A Part, and Yet Apart (1998–1999)

 In late 1998, following initial UK concerts, the band (now featuring a new double bass player, Mark Hodgson) began recording the fourth Earthworks album, A Part, and Yet Apart.
 The album featured a set of new tunes, almost entirely written by a revitalised and confident Bruford.
 This was in contrast to the previous Earthworks lineup, in which Bates and Ballamy had written a much greater proportion of the material.

 In January 1999 the new Earthworks played in the United States, visiting California and the East Coast.
 Reviews were encouraging to fair (and certainly better than the review of the subsequent London gig) and encouraged a return trip to America in October, during which the band played up and down the East Coast.
 The tour included Earthworks’ first gig at New York's legendary Birdland club.
 During the same year, A Part, And Yet Apart was released on Earthworks' new record label (the King Crimson associated Discipline Global Mobile) and the band played at jazz festivals in Eastern Europe.

 By this point (and in spite of financial incentives to do otherwise), Bruford had firmly ditched the rock music past which had dogged him since his first jazz-related projects in the late 1970s.
 He was now concentrating entirely on a jazz approach.
 As part of this he had become not only the bandleader and main composer for Earthworks, but also (in true cottage industry fashion) the band's manager, booking agent and publicist.